chaotictoejam/VANETTutorials/README.md

 * Veins (https://github.com/sommer/veins)-Latest as of 8/22/2020
 * SUMO (http://sumo.sourceforge.net/) - Latest (1.6.0)

+## Have a question?

+Have any questions about OMNET++, INET, Veins, or these tutorials.
+Join the VANET Tutorials discord server: https://discord.gg/zBmwCYa

 ## Videos in Series

 ### Introduction to VANETs